mjfrigaard/sharing-your-work/manuscript/01chapter.md

 Data has been the raw material used to create business opportunities and products previous generations hardly imagined possible.
 Google, Netflix, Airbnb, Uber, etc. are all companies who lifeblood is data.
 They use data to identify customers, and experiment on new features and products, and run simulations on different business decisions.

-Time is money in the world of business, so the quicker you can go from identifying the problem to giving possible solutions, the better.
+Time is money in the world of business, so the quicker a company can go from identifying a problem to giving possible solutions, the better.
 Collaboration is a huge advantage here because challenges tend to be somewhat similar for businesses in the same market, or even within departments in the same organizations.
 Sharing data analytic methods and resources between marketing/sales and customer service allows an organization to reduce the time it takes to develop these from scratch each time.

 Data science in business needs to be fast-paced because the landscape is always changing (i.e., new competitors emerge, expanding your products/services into new markets, etc.).
 Reproducibility is essential for businesses because it's not likely the results of an experiment will remain the "truth" indefinitely, a point articulated by Stuart Buck in his article, ["Why Your Company Needs Reproducible Research"](https://towardsdatascience.com/why-your-company-needs-reproducible-research-d4a08f978d39),

-> * "Even if an experiment works on the first, second, or even third tries, those original experiments may "expire," so to speak, if only by the passage of time and the shifting composition or tastes of users.
+> *"Even if an experiment works on the first, second, or even third tries, those original experiments may "expire," so to speak, if only by the passage of time and the shifting composition or tastes of users.
 It is statistically—and economically—unwise to assume that an experiment showing a 1% increase in revenue can extrapolate to an entire business unit and remain a 1% increase for all time."*

 The data science work in businesses is also typically done in teams--having someone to bounce ideas around with and refine questions is essential to delivering the right information to decision-makers.